 Looking for a cozy, welcoming hangout where you can grab small-batch roasted coffee, a vegan muffin, and connect to wi-fi?
 Mojo Coffee House is the spot.
 You won’t find full kitchen service at this laid-back coffee house (the counter-service destination is more of a pastry-and-sandwich variety), but for those mornings when you just need caffeine and a quick bite, nothing beats Mojo.

-In addition to small-batch, house-made gelato and sorbetto in about 18 flavors, this classic Italian-style gelato shop offers crepes (savory with meat, sweet with Nutella, and vegetarian).
+In addition to small-batch, house-made gelato and sorbetto, this classic Italian-style gelato shop offers crepes (savory with meat, sweet with Nutella, and vegetarian).
 Piccola Gelateria sources local milk and cream, and sells its own, custom-blended, micro-roasted espresso.
-The place opens at noon, and could serve well as a brunch destination.
+The place opens at noon and could serve well as a brunch destination.

 Raw Republic (4528 Magazine Street)